Retailer Policy Manual

 Section 2.1.1 Lottery Retailer Database Procedures

 There are several methods to notify BCLC of an employment status change.
-Lottery Retailer personnel who have managerial responsibility may complete an online form, contact the Lottery Hotline or notify their Territory Manager.
-An individual's status as a Lottery Retailer remains in the database for one year after the individual ceases to be a Lottery Retailer.
+Site Managers may complete an online form [https://portal.bclcretailerhub.com/retaileremployee], contact BCLC Lottery Retail Support or notify their Territory Manager.
+An individual's status as a Lottery Site Employee remains in the database for one year after the individual ceases to be a Lottery Site Employee.

 Section 2.1.2 Lottery Retailer Database Privacy Notice

-Lottery Retailer personal information is collected in accordance with the Freedom of Information and Protection of Privacy Act (British Columbia) and will be used, accessed, disclosed and stored by British Columbia Lottery Corporation (BCLC) and its service providers inside and outside of Canada for the following purposes:
+Lottery Retailer and Lottery Site Employee personal information is collected in accordance with the Freedom of Information and Protection of Privacy Act (British Columbia) and will be used, accessed, disclosed and stored by British Columbia Lottery Corporation (BCLC) and its service providers inside and outside of Canada for the following purposes:

 • To administer BCLC’s lottery retailer network;

-• To facilitate training and development in the learning management system;
+• To facilitate training and development, including in the Retailer Hub, and learning management system.

-• To prevent fraud and for investigation purposes in respect to Lottery Retailer and other prize claims; and
+• To prevent fraud and for investigation purposes in respect to Lottery Retailer, Lottery Site Employee, and other prize claims.

 For any questions about the collection or use of Personal Information, please contact BCLC's Customer Support at 74 West Seymour Street, Kamloops, BC, V2C 1E2; telephone 1-866-815-0222 or bclc.com.